 The majority of the steelhead population is found from the mouth of the Klickitat River to Castile Falls.
-Steelhead access to areas above Castile Falls has been limited due to poor natural migration conditions at the falls.
+Until improvements in 2005, steelhead access to areas above Castile falls had been limited due to poor migration conditions at the Castile Falls fishway tunnels.
 Steelhead spawning is concentrated between RKm 8 and 80.
-Tributary spawning occurs in Swale, Snyder, Dead Canyon, Summit and White Creeks, the lower Little Klickitat River, and other small tributaries.
+Tributary spawning occurs in White Creek watershed (including Brush and Tepee Creeks), Summit Creek, Dead Canyon Creek, the lower Little Klickitat watershed (including Bowman and Canyon Creeks), Swale Creek, Snyder Creek, and occasional use of tributaries below the town of Klickitat.